I2-MinusONE/I2-CRM-Wiki/authorization/destroy_permission.md

 # Destroy an existing permission
-> Deletes an existing role for a company
+> Deletes an existing permission for a role

 ## URL
 `DELETE` /permissions/`:id`.json